One of my earliest recollections of food is my mother feeding me Ryvita and Marmite during World War II, when I was about three years old.

 I keep an extra bottle of Marmite in my store cupboard at all times, so I never run out.

-- I use it as an alternative to salt, so when I have boiled egg and toast, my usual breakfast, I don't use any salt at all, I just spread some Marmite on my toast
+- I use it as an alternative to salt, so when I have boiled egg and toast, my usual breakfast, I don't use any salt at all; I just spread some Marmite on my toast

-- Marmite is delicious in tomato and chicken sandwiches - again, this is because both those foods taste better with salt, or something which tastes salty, like Marmite.
-So now I always, always spread Marmite on one side of the bread in my sandwich
+- Marmite is delicious in tomato and chicken sandwiches - again, this is because both those foods taste better with salt or something which tastes salty, like Marmite.
+So now I always always spread Marmite on one side of the bread in my sandwich

 Do try these ideas if you like Marmite.
 You'll be amazed and delighted.

-Other ways to buy Marmite
+Other Ways to Buy Marmite

 There is also a Limited Edition of Matured Marmite—stronger and a lot more expensive.
 I was stunned to find that Marmite XO, as it is called, is now out of production, and I saw it selling on the internet in October 2016 for up to £75, and even the empty bottle was being sold for about £5.
-What a shame that I ate mine, and only threw away the bottle a couple of months ago!
+What a shame that I ate mine and only threw away the bottle a couple of years ago!